nansencenter/ml-crashcourse/README.md

 # Tutorial of machine learning for emulating a Lorenz model

+### Content of this repository
+- [crash_course.pdf](crash_course.pdf): slide of the lecture givent at [the crash course on DA](https://events.nersc.no/event/3rd-summer-school-crash-course-data-assimilation-theoretical-foundations-and-advanced) in June 2021
+- [L63_demonstrator.ipynb](L63_demonstrator.ipynb): notebook implemented a small tutorial on model emulation using machine learning

+### Instructions for working on the cloud (recommended)

 Run the tutorial in a cloud computing provider:

 - [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](http://colab.research.google.com/github/nansencenter/ml-crashcourse/blob/main/L63_demonstrator.ipynb)